Yeetypop/My-Aero-Glass-Theme-for-discord/README.md

+# My Aero Glass Theme for Discord

-/////    THIS THEME WAS BUILT USING VENCORD, ASSUME THAT THIS DIFFERS ON BETTERDISCORD    /////
+### THIS THEME WAS BUILT USING VENCORD, ASSUME THAT THIS DIFFERS ON BETTERDISCORD

 FOR VENCORD USERS, THIS THEME REQUIRED 3 CUSTOM PLUGINS SO FAR INORDER TO MAKE IT FUNCTION, I DO NOT KNOW IF I CAN MAKE IT PURELY CSS
 FOR CUSTOM PLUGINS, I *THINK* THAT YOU NEED A SOURCE BUILT VERSION OF VENCORD: